-d) Conclusion: Because of the technical and implementability issues discussed above, it is being screened from further consideration from this feasibility report.
+d) Conclusion: Because of the technical and implementability issues discussed above, it was screened from further consideration.

-Measure EC5 - Alteration of Sand Disposal Location
+Measure EC5 - Alteration of Sand Placement Location

 Some of the shoaling in the channel may be attributable to where the dredged material is currently being placed on Bald Head Island.
 This measure would involve altering where the sand is being placed on the island.